Search

 • Positively impacting digestive health.

-• Improving nutrient absorption, such increasing the bioavailability of minerals.14Madsen KL, Doyle JS, Jewell LD, et al. Lactobacillus species prevents colitis in interleukin 10 gene-deficient mice.
+• Improving nutrient absorption, such as increasing the bioavailability of minerals.14Madsen KL, Doyle JS, Jewell LD, et al. Lactobacillus species prevents colitis in interleukin 10 gene-deficient mice.
 Gastroenterology 1999;116:1107-14.

 • Supporting mental health.